Uniform approximation of homeomorphisms by diffeomorphisms: Preliminaries

-Let $M$ be a compact and oriented smooth manifold with or without boundary, of dimension $n \ge 5$, and with a volume form $\Omega$, compatible with the orientation of $M$.
-Without loss of generality assume $M$ is connected, and the total volume of $M$ is normalized to equal $1$.
-One obtains a `good' measure on $M$ (in the terminology of \cite{fathi:sgh80}) by integrating $\Omega$.
-We assume throughout that all homeomorphisms of $M$ are compactly supported in the interior of $M$.
-Denote by $\Homeo_c (M)$ and $\Homeo_c^\vol (M)$ the groups of all homeomorphisms and volume-preserving homeomorphisms of $M$, and by $\Diff_c (M)$ and $\Diff_c^\vol (M)$ the subgroups of all diffeomorphisms and volume-preserving diffeomorphisms of $M$ respectively.
-If $M$ is closed, equip all groups of homeomorphisms with the uniform or compact-open topology, and all groups of diffeomorphisms with the $C^\infty$-topology, unless explicitly stated otherwise.
-The group $\Homeo_c (M)$ is metrizable by the metrics of uniform convergence or $C^0$-convergence (uniform convergence of maps \emph{and} their inverses).
+Let $M$ be a closed smooth manifold of dimension $\dim M \ge 5$.
+Without loss of generality, we may assume that $M$ is connected.
+Denote by $\Homeo (M)$ and $\Diff (M)$ the group of homeomorphisms and the subgroup of diffeomorphisms of $M$, respectively.
+The group $\Homeo (M)$ is equipped with the uniform (or compact-open) topology.
+It is metrizable by the uniform distance of homeomorphisms or by the so-called $C^0$-distance (that is, the uniform distance of homeomorphisms and of their inverses).
 Only the latter is complete.
-However, if a sequence of homeomorphisms converges uniformly to another homeomorphism (in other words, if the limit exists), then it also converges in the $C^0$-metric.
-Thus it suffices to consider uniform convergence in this paper, keeping in mind that all results stated are equally valid for the $C^0$-metric.
-If $M$ has nonempty boundary, the above groups are taken with the usual direct-limit topology.
+However, if a sequence of homeomorphisms converges uniformly to another homeomorphism (in other words, if a limit exists), then it also converges in the $C^0$-metric.

-Recall that any $C^1$-diffeomorphism of $M$ can be approximated uniformly by $C^\infty$-diffeomorphisms (e.g.\ \cite[Theorem 2.7]{hirsch:dt76}).
-Thus in the following we do not bother about the smoothness of diffeomorphisms, and assume all diffeomorphisms in this paper are $C^\infty$.
-The main objective of this note is to prove the following theorem.
+Recall that any $C^1$-diffeomorphism can be approximated uniformly by $C^\infty$-diffeomorphisms \cite[Theorem 2.7]{hirsch:dt94}.
+Thus for the purposes of this paper, we do not need to distinguish between diffeomorphisms that are of class $C^1$ and $C^\infty$.

-\begin{thm} Let $M$ be a compact smooth manifold with or without boundary, of dimension $n \ge 5$, and with a volume form $\Omega$ as above.
-A volume-preserving homeomorphism $h \in \Homeo_c^\vol (M)$ can be uniformly approximated by (volume-preserving) diffeomorphisms if and only if it is homotopic to a diffeomorphism. \end{thm}

-If a volume-preserving homeomorphism can be approximated uniformly by diffeomorphisms, it can also be approximated uniformly by volume-preserving diffeomorphisms \cite{oh:cmp06,sikorav:avp07}.
-It is therefore sufficient to prove our result for diffeomorphisms that are not necessarily volume-preserving.

-The statement of the theorem can also be expressed as follows: $h$ can be approximated uniformly by diffeomorphisms if and only if its equivalence class $[h]$ lies in the image of the map

-induced by the inclusion $\Diff_c (M) \hookrightarrow \Homeo_c (M)$.
-Here $\pi_0$ denotes the space of connected components, which in the cases at hand coincides with the space of path components, since $\Diff_c (M)$ and $\Homeo_c (M)$ are known to be locally contractible.
-The map (\ref{eqn:pi-zero}) will be discussed in section~\ref{sec:inclusion}.

-We also remark that by Theorem~\ref{thm:approximation}, the subgroup of volume-preserving homeomorphisms that can be approximated uniformly by diffeomorphisms is a (nonempty) disjoint union of some (possibly all) of the components of $\Homeo_c^\vol (M)$.

-If $n \le 3$, the uniform approximation in our sense is always possible \cite{munkres:osp60,oh:cmp06,sikorav:avp07}.
-Thus (not too surprisingly, see section~\ref{sec:homotopic} for additional related remarks), the case $n = 4$ is the only one that remains unsettled.